-Arguably the greatest Raptor of all-time will be immortalized by his alma mater.
+Arguably the greatest Raptor of all-time has been immortalized by his alma mater.

-Kyle Lowry's No.1 will be hung in the rafters at Villanova at halftime of the Wildcats' game against St John's on Feb.
+Kyle Lowry's No.1 now hangs in the rafters at Villanova after a special ceremony held at halftime of the Wildcats' game against St John's on Feb.
 26th.

 As part of #NovaMBB100, we will be retiring the jerseys of two #NovaMBB legends - @RyArch15 (2/12 vs. Marquette) and @Klow7 (2/26 vs. St. John's).- Villanova MBB (@NovaMBB) January 14, 2020

 Join us #NovaNation in congratulating these two Wildcats on a well deserved honor!

 Lowry was instrumental in the Wildcats winning 52 games and embarking on two deep NCAA Tournament runs in his two seasons at Villanova.
 (2005 NCAA Sweet 16 and the 2006 NCAA Elite Eight)